The Google Dictionary defines tithe as:

 "In tithes and offerings.
 9You are under a curse - your whole nation - because you are robbing me."

-Going back to the comment at the top of this page that says the average Christian is only tithing 2.5% of their increase, I'm sure that is not the way that God looks at it.
+Going back to the earlier comment on this page that says the average Christian is only tithing 2.5% of their increase, I'm sure that is not the way that God looks at it.
 He gauges our love for money by the individual, not the group.
 One way to calculate that average is that 1 out of four Christians is giving 10%, and the rest give nothing.
 That would mean that only one in four Christians are being obedient, not that four are being partially obedient, as implied by the comment.

 Another way to get to that average is that two Christians give 5%, and two give nothing.
 In that case, no one is obedient.
 Another way is that one Christian gives 20% and 7 others give nothing.
 Only the one who gives one-tenth or more is being obedient.
 This is not something you can "average" in order to measure obedience.
 You either are obedient or you are not.